fogmaze/AlarmClock/README.md

 # Download & Install
 Since iOS is not friendly to me, and so am I. There is only android version.
 You con download it directly from the following 📥 [Download Link](https://github.com/fogmaze/AlarmClock/releases/latest/download/lazyclock-release.apk).
-After download the apk file, don't forget to install it in your phone by simply open it.
+After downloading the .apk file, don't forget to install it by simply open it.
 When it's all done, it is recommended to delete the apk file since it is a little big.
 <p align="center">
   <a href="https://github.com/fogmaze/AlarmClock/releases/latest/download/lazyclock-release.apk">
     <img src="https://img.shields.io/badge/📥 Download latest release-blue?style=for-the-badge" alt="Download latest release">